 Do men and women differ in their behaviour and cognition?
 If so, what role do biological factors (such as genes and hormones) and socio-cultural factors play?
 Can evolutionary theory be usefully applied to the study of human behaviour?
 If so, has culture influenced how humans have evolved?

-These types of questions are being tackled by Prof. Gillian Brown and her research group in the School of Psychology & Neuroscience at the University of St Andrews, UK.
+These types of questions are being tackled by Prof. Gillian R. Brown and her research group in the School of Psychology & Neuroscience at the University of St Andrews, UK.

 ‘Evolutionary theory is one of the most wide-ranging and inspiring scientific ideas, and it offers a battery of methods that can be used to interpret human behaviour.
 However, researchers disagree about the best ways to use evolution to explore humanity, and a number of schools of thought have emerged.